opossumactual/fieldmsg/README.md

 # fieldmsg

 Lightweight LXMF messenger for [Reticulum](https://reticulum.network).
 NomadNet stripped down to just messaging — no page hosting, no Micron parser, no node browser.
-One process, under 500KB.

 ## Install